How to Mitigate Foreign Exchange Risk

-Clear Currency can help you manage multi-currency transactions risk-free.
-We offer a simple and cost-effective tool for handling multi-currency transactions on a single platform to help your finance team keep a keen eye on your receipts and payments.
+Clear Currency can help you manage multi-currency transactions.
+We offer a simple, secure payments platform which allows you to handle multi-currency transactions, allowing your finance team to keep a keen eye on your receipts and payments.

-Financial instruments such as swaps, forwards, and futures are designed to lock in future exchange rates.
+FX tools, like forwards, are designed to lock in future exchange rates.

 A forward contract is a firm commitment to buy or sell currency at a predetermined exchange rate on a specific date in the future.

 It eliminates any uncertainty as you know exactly how much you will pay or receive at that future date.